 I will give you and them the land in which you are now a foreigner.
 I will give the whole land of Canaan to your family forever, and I will be their God.
 [Genesis 17, 7-8]

-The Judaeo-Christian scripture goes on to say that Abraham’s two sons, Isaac and Ishmael, become, respectively, the fathers of the Hebrews and of the Arabs.
+The Judaeo-Christian scripture goes on to say that Abraham’s two sons, Isaac and Ishmael, become, respectively, the father of the Hebrews and of the Arabs.
 That the Promised Land had been given by God, and for all eternity to both Palestinian and Jew, is the clear implication.
 On that basis, two salient facts emerge:

 1 – in doing violence to one another, the Jews and Palestinians do violence to their own kin, and,